badripatro/PQG/README.md

 ##### Metric

 To Evaluate Question paraphrase, you need to download the [evaluation tool](https://github.com/tylin/coco-caption).
 To evaluate Questio Pair , you can use script `myeval.py` under `coco-caption/` folder.
 If you need to evaluate based on Bleu,Meteor, Rouge and Cider score .
 Follow All the instruction from this link [here](https://github.com/tylin/coco-caption)

+##### For calculating the TER score
+ This code is taken from the [OpenNMT link]( http://opennmt.net/OpenNMT/tools/scorer/)

+Step1: Put the results checkpoint json file inside the folder check_point_json
+Step2: Rename the check point json file to resuts_json
+Step3: Rename the ground truth json file to quora_prepro_test_updated_int_4k
+Step4: run the ./score.sh file

 ### Data Files
 Download all the data files from here.